gTambo/personal-photo-gallery/README.md

 ## Checklist

--[ ] source in Photos and add to server array
--[ ] complete setup (checking file paths, installing, etc) -[ ] App.js GET as annonymous func assigned to const -[ ] App.js POST as const with Axios (might be a stretch goal)
+-[x] source in Photos and add to server data.js array -[ ] complete setup (checking file paths, installing, etc) -[ ] App.js GET as annonymous func assigned to const -[ ] App.js POST as const with Axios (might be a stretch goal)